Support to Dialogue Forums

 Who is best placed to implement the activity?

 In the end, it all comes down to the facilitation being done by an individual or organization that is trusted by those partaking in the dialogue.
-Ideally the person or organization would also carry weight to ensure the dialogue process is taken seriously.
+Ideally, the person or organization would also carry weight to ensure the dialogue process is taken seriously.

 International organizations can play an important role in supporting dialogue initiatives aimed at promoting peace, especially during electoral periods.
 Their added value lies in their perceived impartiality and in providing technical assistance and expertise, engaging national and local governments and addressing transnational issues.